Mitchlol/balance_buddy/README.md

 ## Parts List
 1. Adruino Nano
 1. MCP2515 Can Bus Module Board
-1. 5v piezo buzzer
+1. 5v piezo active buzzer
-1. 2x LED Strips (WS2811 GRB is the default, but anything supported by FastLED should work)
+1. 2x LED Strips (WS2812 GRB is the default, but anything supported by FastLED should work)
-1. SSD1306 128x64 Display
+1. SSD1306 128x64 Display (4 pin, any color, the blue/yellow works nice too)

 # Wiring
 ## Can Module: